Sensirion/arduino-i2c-sht4x/README.md

 | 3 | yellow | SCL | I2C: Serial clock input |
 | 4 | red | VDD | Supply Voltage | 1.1V to 3.6V

 The recommended voltage is 3.3V.

+Please refer to the datasheet for proper circuit setup.
+There are 3rd party boards for easy connection of the SHT4x sensor to your Arduino Board.

 ### Board specific wiring
 You will find pinout schematics for recommended board models below: